theupdateframework/taps/tap3.md

 * TAP: 3
 * Title: Multi-role delegations
 * Version: 1
-* Last-Modified: 16-Sep-2016
+* Last-Modified: 24-Oct-2016
-* Author: Evan Cordell, Jake Moshenko, Justin Cappos, Vladimir Diaz, Sebastien Awwad, Trishank Karthik Kuppusamy
+* Author: Trishank Karthik Kuppusamy, Sebastien Awwad, Evan Cordell, Vladimir Diaz, Jake Moshenko, Justin Cappos
 * Status: Draft
 * Content-Type: <text/markdown>
 * Created: 16-Sep-2016

 # Abstract

-(We want multiple roles, instead of only one role, to be able to sign off on the same set of targets.)
+This TAP allows targets to be delegated to multiple roles, instead of just a single role, on a repository.

 # Motivation

-(CoreOS wants multiple roles to be able to sign off on the same targets.
-For example, both release-engineering and quality-assurance roles must sign.)
+Sometimes, it is desirable to delegate targets to multiple roles in order to increase compromise-resilience.
+For example, a project may require both its release engineering and quality assurance roles to sign its targets, so that the compromise of either one of these roles is insufficient to execute arbitrary software attacks.

 #Rationale

-(Briefly discuss why we didn't get carried away with abstraction astronauts.
-Redundancy of information in metadata not a concern, because compression removes redundancy, and there is an upper limit on metadata file sizes.)
+The design underlying this TAP has been chosen to permit an easy understanding for the human reader.
+It has not been designed to remove redundancy (such as repeated specifications of public keys, role names, or target path patterns).
+Note that this is not a concern in practice, because TUF allows metadata files to be compressed, and also specifies an upper bound on their length.

 #Specification

-(Before we discuss the new format, let us see analyze the limitations of the previous format.)
+The following is the [previous format for a targets metadata file](https://github.com/theupdateframework/tuf/blob/f57a0bb1a95579094a0324d4153f812a262d15e3/docs/tuf-spec.0.9.txt):

 ## The previous format